 The College's plan shall be available year round, posted on Anoka-Ramsey's student consumer information web page and in hard copy in the President's Office on campus.
-Additionally, the direct electronic address shall be printed in the Annual Security Report (annually distributed), Student Handbook (for student access) and College Catalog (employee access).
+Additionally, the direct electronic address shall be included in the Annual Security Report (annually distributed), Student Handbook (for student access) and College Catalog (employee access).
 For prospective students and employees, links to the information is available in the "notes" of the College's Net Price Calculator and in job postings.

-The college is also determining other manners in which to disseminate information, which may include orientation packets to students, links to information on classroom D2L pages, and inclusion with First Year Experience classes.
+The college is also determining other manners in which to disseminate information, which may include orientation packets to students, links to information on classroom D2L pages, and speakers/exhibitors on campus.